Axway/streams-open-docs/content/en/docs/install/_index.md

 #### Externalized Kafka configuration

 You must provide information to the Streams installation.
-You should specify `externalizedKafka.bootstrapServers` in the Helm Chart installation command, for instance (escape the comma!):
+Specify `externalizedKafka.bootstrapServers` in the Helm Chart installation command, for instance (escape the comma!):

 * `--set externalizedKafka.bootstrapServers="my.kafka.broker.1:port\,my.broker.2:port[...]"`